Breitholtz/HPC/Assignment2.md

 Additionally,  we use the following include files:
 * pthread - for POSIX threads mutices and such
 * math - essentially only to use fabs()
+* stdlib - malloc and free
+* stdio - easy printing and writing to file
+* string - for comparing strings
+* time - for our own benchmarking
-*  We will go through and explain the different parts of the program.
+ We will go through and explain the different parts of the program.

 ### 	Main
 In the main function we start by calling the argument parsing function which assigns the command line arguments to global variables.